nookery/Build-a-Website-with-Laravel/03-PHP.md

 ## Instruction

 PHP, which stands for "Hypertext Preprocessor," is a popular server-side scripting language used for web development.
-In this article, we will introduce you to PHP, discuss its features and capabilities and guide you through the process of installing and using PHP on macOS.

 PHP can perform a range of tasks, but its main purpose is still to create websites.